LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 See also:

-For example, the following query returns the sum of lengths of _msg fields across all the logs for the last 5 minutes:
+For example, the following query returns the sum of byte lengths of _msg fields across all the logs for the last 5 minutes:

 _time:5m | stats sum_len(_msg) messages_len